KaanKesgin/SingularSuperletMAT/README.md

 ============

-Either git clone or download this repository, then add \your\download\directory\SingularSuperletMAT\ to your path Then, you can either execute run.m for a quick start and a comnparison with CWT using randomly generated data or simply use your own data with:
+Either git clone or download this repository, then add \your\download\directory\SingularSuperletMAT\ to your path Then, you can either execute run.m for a quick start and a comparison with CWT using randomly generated data or simply use your own data with:

 ```Matlab
 %load your data